stowball/hucssley/README.md

 ## What's in the box?

-Currently, Hucssley provides utilities for ~100 CSS properties, of which multiple, sensible default values are generated.
+Currently, Hucssley provides utility classes for over 110 CSS properties, of which multiple, sensible default values are generated.
 Each utility is also created for various "modules", whether that's at certain breakpoints, UI states, user interactions, for print or more.

 Each utility is completely customisable; they can be partially renamed, have values changed, have their modules altered or be omitted entirely.